Happstack/happstack-book/WebRoutes/WebRoutesIntro.md

 `web-routes`
 ============

 The `web-routes` libraries provide a system for type-safe url routing.
 The basic concept behind type-safe urls is very simple.
-Instead of working directly with url strings, we create a type that represents all the possible urls in our web application.
+Instead of working directly with url as strings, we create a type that represents all the possible urls in our web application.
 By using types instead of strings we benefit in several ways:

 fewer runtime errors due to typos

-:    If you mistype the `String`, "/hmoe" instead of "/home", the compiler will gleefully compile it.
+:    If you mistype `"/hmoe"` instead of `"/home"`, the compiler will gleefully compile it.
 But if you mistype the constructor as `Hmoe` instead of `Home` you will get a compile time error.

 Compile type assurance that all routes are mapped to handlers

 :    Routing is performed via a simple `case` statement on the url type.
-If you forget to handle a route, the compiler will give you an `Pattern match(es) are non-exhaustive` warning.
+If you forget to handle a route, the compiler will give you a `Pattern match(es) are non-exhaustive` warning.

 unique URLs for 3rd party libraries